cds-snc/notification-api/tests-perf/locust/README.md

 #### Running the tests on EC2

 For convenience there are three EC2 servers that have already been created in the Notify staging account such that you can log in and immediately run the locust tests.
-Each one of these servers target a different service, and you can find out which server targets which service by looking at the `TEST_AUTH_HEADER` entry in the .env file.
+Each one of these servers target a different service, and you can find out which server targets which service by looking at the `PERF_TEST_AUTH_HEADER` entry in the .env file.

 These servers should be in a stopped state when performance tests aren't being run to avoid AWS charges on resources we're not actively using.

 ##### Step 1.
 Logging into the EC2 servers